Eaby/NLP_Codes/README.md

 ### Speech Recognition and Synthesis

-The Speech Recognition and Synthesis program leverages state-of-the-art speech recognition models to convert spoken language into text.
+The Speech Recognition and Synthesis program leverages google translate API to convert spoken language into text.
 It can also synthesize human-like speech from text input.

 ### Machine Translation

-Our Machine Translation Application uses neural machine translation models to translate text between multiple languages.
+Our Machine Translation Application uses Google translate API to translate text between multiple languages.
 It supports a wide range of languages and ensures accurate and fluent translations.

 ## Usage

-For detailed usage instructions and code examples for each application, please refer to the respective README files and documentation provided within each application's directory.
+For detailed usage instructions and code examples for each application, please refer to the respective code files and documentation provided within each file.

 ## Latest ML Models

 We stay up-to-date with the latest advancements in machine learning and NLP.
 Our applications are built using the most recent and efficient machine learning models, ensuring top-notch performance.

-## Contributing
+# Feedback

-We welcome contributions from the community to enhance and expand our collection of NLP applications and tools.
-If you'd like to contribute, please check our [contribution guidelines](CONTRIBUTING.md) for more information.
+For questions or feedback, feel free to email me at eaby.asha@gmail.com

 ## License